shalinisarode257/SLAM_the_FloorPlan/README.md

-# Floorplan Generation from SLAM outputs
+# Floorplan Generation from SLAM output

 This project generates vector (SVG) and raster (PNG) floorplans from the SLAM outputs in PGM (Portable Graymap) format, typically used in robotics and mapping applications.
 It first processes the maps, cleans any noise, detects walls using Hough Line Transform, merges collinear lines, and outputs the result.